 Some years ago there were a lot of examples of dodgy operators sending out official looking invoices for entries in professional or trade directories or magazines.
 Some businesses went ahead and paid these invoices without checking if they were legitimate.
-These invoices must now have printed in the most prominent text on the invoice, THIS IS NOT A BILL.
+These invoices must now be printed in the most prominent text on the invoice, THIS IS NOT A BILL.
 YOU ARE NOT REQUIRED TO PAY ANY MONEY.
 Then again, many of these invoices were scams anyway, and scammers are not really going to pay much attention to the law.
-So it’s best to keep looking out for these dodgy invoices, with or without the warnings.
+So it's best to keep looking out for these dodgy invoices, with or without the warnings.

 Unsolicited credit or debit cards

 As a general rule, a bank or other financial institution or business can't send out a credit or debit card without prior written authority.

 Credit cards include cards that can be used to purchase goods or services on credit – for example, store-branded credit cards.
 Debit cards are cards that can be used to access an account to deposit or to withdraw cash or to obtain goods or services.